 Zero trust architecture is a security architecture built to reduce a network's attack surface, prevent lateral movement of threats, and lower the risk of a data breach based on the zero trust security model.
 Such a model puts aside the traditional "network perimeter"—inside of which all devices and users are trusted and given broad permissions—in favor of least-privileged access controls, granular microsegmentation, and multifactor authentication (MFA).

 Zero Trust Architecture and Zero Trust Network Access—What’s the Difference?

 Before we examine zero trust architecture in more detail, let's distinguish between these two interrelated terms:

 A zero trust architecture (ZTA) is a design that supports zero trust principles, such as airtight access management, strict device and user authentication, and strong segmentation.
-It’s distinct from, and in many ways designed to replace, a “castle and moat” architecture, which trusts anything inside by default.
+It’s distinct from a “castle and moat” architecture, which trusts anything inside by default.

-To put the two together, a zero trust architecture provides the foundation organizations need to deliver ZTNA and make their systems, services, APIs, data, and processes accessible from anywhere, at any time, and from any device.
+Putting the two together, a zero trust architecture provides the foundation for organizations to deliver ZTNA and make their systems, services, APIs, data, and processes accessible from anywhere, at any time, from any device.

 Understanding the Need for Zero Trust Architecture

 For decades, organizations built and reconfigured complex, wide-area hub-and-spoke networks.
 In these environments, users and branches connect to the data center by way of private connections.
 To access applications they need, the users have to be on the network.
 Hub-and-spoke networks are secured with stacks of appliances such as VPNs and “next-generation” firewalls, using an architecture known as castle-and-moat network security.

 This approach served organizations well when their applications resided in their data centers, but now—amid the growing popularity of cloud services and rising data security concerns—it’s slowing them down.